rdurand99/Python_Adidas/README.md

 Adidas is an athletic apparel and footwear company.
 They are looking at sales trends to increase their annual revenue.
 This study aims to look at the sales performance of Adidas products such as looking at the number of units sold, the total sales revenue, the location of sales, the types of products sold, and other relevant information.

 ## Data
-The data is sourced from [Kaggle](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset/data) containing the following parameters before the data was cleaned.
+The data is sourced from [Kaggle](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset/data).

+## Tools
+For this project, the following Python libraries were used:
+- Pandas
+- Numpy
+- Seaborn
+- Matplotlib
+- Scipy
+- Sklearn
+- Folium
+- Quandl
+- Statsmodels
+- Warnings

+## Executing the code
+The code is available as jupyter notebooks, available under /Achievement6/.

+To launch the notebook, open terminal and run the command:

+- importing data:
+`jupyter notebook importData.ipynb `

+- generate CrossTabs:
+`jupyter notebook createCrossTabs.ipynb `

+## Resources
+Relevant resources will be posted here.